memgraph/docs/mage/query-modules/python/temporal-graph-networks.md

 ### `set_mode(mode)`

 With this function you can change mode of **temporal graph networks** to "eval" mode.
-Any new edges which arrive will **not** be used to **train** module, but to **evaluate** it's mean average precision on **evaluation** set.
+Any new edges which arrive will **not** be used to **train** the module, but to **evaluate** its mean average precision on the **evaluation** set.

-If you know when your stream will end, it is good option to change mode to "eval" and test how it performs.
-Once stream is done, good option will be to run training of few epochs to get best results.
+If you know when the stream will end, it is good to change the mode to "eval" and test how your model performs.
+Once the stream finishes, a good option is to run a few training epochs in order to get the best results.

 #### Input:

-* `mode: str` ➡ mode in which **temporal graph networks** should be working, "train" or "eval"
+* `mode: str` ➡ The **temporal graph network** mode of operation ("train" or "eval").

 #### Usage: